 - Facilitate collaboration among scientists, ethicists, and religion scholars and leaders to address critical multidisciplinary issues related to science, ethics, and religion.

 - Further public understanding of the dialogue on science, ethics, and religion.

 - Engaging Scientists: engaging more scientists in the science and religion dialogue.

 - Science for Religion Reporters: offering religion journalists science enrichment opportunities.

 - Science in Rabbinic Training: building on the Science for Seminaries project by fostering a science program in rabbinic education.

-- The Perceptions Project: investigating the relationship between scientific and religious communities (especially evangelical Christian communities) and developing resources to enable these communities to communicate more effectively.
+- The Perceptions Project: complted in March 2015, this project investigated the relationship between scientific and religious communities (especially evangelical Christian communities) and developed resources to enable these communities to communicate more effectively.

 - Jennifer Wiseman – Program Director